 In this case, the frozen donor sperm will be thawed and prepared the same day the IUI treatment has been scheduled.

-In young women with regular cycles, normal ovulation and a good ovarian reserve, IUI can be performed in a natural cycle, without administering any fertility drugs.
+In young women with regular cycles, normal ovulation and a good ovarian reserve, IUI procedure can be performed in a natural cycle, without administering any fertility drugs.
 To increase success chances, follicle maturation can be monitored by blood tests and ultrasound, and the insemination procedure is scheduled just before ovulation, which usually happens between 12 and 16 days after the last period in women with regular menstrual cycles.

 Generally, fertility drugs are used to stimulate follicular maturation and ovulation before IUI.
 In this case, follicular development needs to be monitored by ultrasound, to determine the number of growing follicles and their maturity state, and blood levels of estradiol, LH and progesterone can be measured to give supplementary information about the cycle.
 Once one or two eggs are mature enough, ovulation is triggered by a hormone injection and the IUI procedure will be performed approximately 36 hours after.

-However, if more than two follicles have grown and are reaching maturity, the IUI cycle may be cancelled to avoid a multiple pregnancy (twins, triplets or more babies).
+However, if more than two follicles have grown and are reaching maturity, the IUI process may be cancelled to avoid a multiple pregnancy (twins, triplets or more babies).
 In this case, if a heterosexual couple is undergoing the treatment, the doctor will ask them to abstain from sexual intercourse to avoid a natural multiple pregnancy.

 The day of the IUI procedure, the woman will lie down on a gynaecological table in the consultation room and a speculum will be inserted to visualize the cervix.
 The catheter with the processed sperm sample is then placed into the womb.